 After the data transfer cycle during each horizontal sync period, the TFB executes a number of refresh cycles to the RAM.
 Since horizontal scanning frequencies will vary from system to system, the number of refresh cycles executed is programmable and is given by the 3 bit RFSH parameter.
-Refresh addresses are generated on the TFB from a shift counter.
 The refresh cycles are CAS before RAS type cycles.